Skip to main content

 Studio Ghibli, the animation house responsible for anime classics My Neighbor Totoro and Princess Mononoke, announced plans for Ghibli Park in 2017.
 As well as the aforementioned films, Japan’s new theme park features attractions based on Kiki’s Delivery Service, Spirited Away, and Castle in the Sky.

 Located in the Expo 2005 Aichi Commemorative Park, the theme park is estimated to have an annual economic impact of $324 million.
-It is expected to welcome around one million visitors annually with the opening of the first three sections, and approximately 1.8 million when all five areas are open.
+It is expected to welcome approximately 1.8 million now that all five themed areas are open.

 Keep reading for everything you need to know about the new Studio Ghibli theme park, including attractions, inspiration, location and cost.